Text by Truusje Goedings, Amsterdam 1998

 The other volumes were sold to German, French and Spanish dealers.

 We are offering a selection of these plates of German and East European interest from this series previously in the collection of Hanno Schreyer.

 King William III and Queen Mary II, both Protestants, became joint rulers of the Netherlands in 1689.

 William was appointed Stadtholder (chief magistrate) and captain-general of the Dutch forces in 1672 to resist the French invasion of the Netherlands.
 He forced Louis XIV to make peace in 1678 and then concentrated on building up a European alliance against France.

 In 1677 he married his cousin Mary, eldest daughter of James, Duke of York, the future James II.
 The marriage was intended to repair relations between England and The Netherlands following the Anglo-Dutch wars.

-William III was a well known collector of paintings.
+William III was a well-known collector of paintings.
 The collection of Stadholder-King William III went under the hammer in Amsterdam on 26 July 1713.
-Organised by the renowned art collector and agent Jan van Beuningen with the assistance of Jan Pietersz.
+Organized by the renowned art collector and agent Jan van Beuningen with the assistance of Jan Pietersz.
 Zomer, the foremost Amsterdam art broker, the auction was a virtual society event attended by a host of Dutch regents, agents and diplomats as well as European noblemen and princes, including the Elector Palatine Johann Wilhelm, the Elector of Mainz Lothar Franz von Schönborn, Anton Ulrich Duke of Braunschweig and James Brydges Duke of Chandos.
 They were all interested in the pictures from the gallery at Het Loo Palace, William III's summer residence.
-This book sheds new light on the actual auction and its organisation, placing it within the context of the international trade in art.
+This book sheds new light on the actual auction and its organization, placing it within the context of the international trade in art.
 It explores the links between culture agents, art brokers, bankers, diplomats, and collectors.